Terradue/doc-developer-sandbox/source/developer/catalogue.rst

 * Copy the Tracking URL and paste it in a browser,

-* See the log of one of the two Tasks, as described in :doc:`make a robust workflow and debug it <debug>`.
+* Check the log of one of the two Tasks, as described in :doc:`make a robust workflow and debug it <debug>`.
 It will be similar to:

 .. figure:: includes/catalogue/gui1.png
    :scale: 80 %
    :alt: Task output

-Note that the input product is now downloaded from an external catalogue, as result of an OpenSearch query.
+Note that the input product is now downloaded from an external repository, resulting from the initial OpenSearch query to the catalogue, and from the way that catalogue references datasets.

 Recap
 =====

 #.
-We used an OpenSearch catalogue as source of the first node of the workflow,
+We used an OpenSearch catalogue as the source of the first node of the workflow;
 #.
-We defined a number of OpenSearch parameters to query the catalogue,
+We defined a number of OpenSearch parameters to query the catalogue;
 #.
 We processed the query results in the *node_expression*.

 .. rubric:: Footnotes